 - Petroglyphs and cave drawings indicate the area was originally settled by the indigenous Ute and Fremont Tribes.
 European settlers did not inhabit this land until the late 1800s.

-- The Grand Junction area is one of Colorado’s largest producers of fresh fruit and vegetables, include the peaches they are famous for growing.
+- The Grand Junction area is one of Colorado’s largest producers of fresh fruit and vegetables, include the Palisade Peaches they are famous for growing.
 During the summer there are peach stands everywhere.
+We can vouch for their delicious flavor – Georgia has nothing on these folks.

 Colorado National Monument